Training is one of the least effective ways to change behavior.

 - Ensure it is the right thing for the client (yes, repeated for emphasis!)

-Filling a skills gap can be an important business challenge to address.
-While training is one solution, make sure it is the right one, and done the right way for optimal effectiveness.
+Filling a skills gap can be an essential business challenge to address.
+While training is one solution, make sure it is the right one and done the right way for optimal effectiveness.